amanagarwal2905/E2E_Testing/README.md

 1. Code will open the required url in the chrome browser.
 2. Search for the required movie.
-3. Mouse hover to Details tab, and fetch the movie details and then close the browser.
+3. Mouse hover to Details tab, and fetch the movie details
+4. Comparing the details from the different browsers.
+5. Close the browser.

 ***************************************************************
 Folder Structure :-